Particular/docs.particular.net/samples/routing/instance-mapping-file/sample.md

 The Sales application accepts client orders and publishes the `OrderAccepted` event.

+> [!NOTE]
-NOTE: In real-world scenarios, NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
+> In real-world scenarios, NServiceBus endpoints are scaled out by deploying multiple physical instances of a single logical endpoint to multiple machines.
 For simplicity, the scale-out in this sample is simulated by having two separate projects, Sales and Sales2.

 ### Shipping and Billing